Mentor Training provides nationwide operator and instructor training

 What the definitive guide says:

-To find out more, we’ll need to refer to L117, the HSE’s Approved Code of Practice and ‘definitive guide’ to forklift operator training and safe use.
+To find out more about refresher frequency, we’ll need to refer to L117, the HSE’s Approved Code of Practice and ‘definitive guide’ to forklift operator training and safe use.
 It states:

 “There is no specific time period after which you need to provide refresher training or formal assessment.
 However, you may decide that automatic refresher training or a retest after a set period (for example 3-5 years) is the best way to make sure your employees remain competent.
 Where you adopt this approach, you will still need to monitor performance in case operators need extra training before the set period ends.”